skupperproject/refdog/input/resources/connector.md

 The hostname or IP address of the server.
 This is an alternative to `selector` for specifying the target server.

+On Kubernetes, either `selector` or `host` is required.

+On Docker, Podman, or Linux, `host` is required.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>Updatable</th><td>True</td></table>